wangyuanhao/DeFusion/README.md

 ### Downloading data from the TCGA official website (https://portal.gdc.cancer.gov/ )

 We downloaded data from TCGA (https://portal.gdc.cancer.gov/ ) using the following steps, which we illustrate with downloading HTseq-FPKM files of TCGA-BRCA as a running example.
 Downloading files of miRNA expression, copy number estimate, and DNA methylation follows the same steps.
-Other datasets which are not obtained from the TCGA official website are well-organized tables and can be downloaded directly from the given links.